-The origins of the Civil War may be traced to a complex mix of causes, some of which can be traced back to the earliest years of American colonization.
+The causes of the Civil War may be traced to a complex mix of factors, some of which can be traced back to the earliest years of American colonization.
 Principal among the issues was the following:

 Slavery in the United States first began in Virginia in 1619.
 By the end of the American Revolution, most northern states had abandoned the institution while it continued to grow and flourish in the plantation economy of the South.
 In the years prior to the Civil War almost all sectional conflicts revolved around the slave issue.
 This began with the debates over the three-fifths clause at the Constitutional Convention of 1787 and continued with the Compromise of 1820, the Nullification Crisis, the anti-slavery Gag Rule, and the Compromise of 1850.